These brands you think are eco friendly – but aren’t – may actually surprise you!

 These are all commendable activities, yet Dame Westwood has done very little indeed to make her own brands more eco-friendly.
 From Anglomania to Red Label, from men’s wear to accessories, her clothes are often made from petroleum byproducts and worse, PVC.
 She cannot guarantee her designs are not manufactured in sweatshops and or don’t contain toxic dyes.
 Rank-a-Brand even gives her the lowest possible score for environmental friendliness and transparency (she got an E), yet loads of ‘ethical fashion’ magazines laud her for being a ‘sustainable brand,’ mainly only because she is vocal about climate change.

-To put this into perspective, Shell was a long-time sponsor of the Wildlife Photographer of the Year competition and exhibition, with the aim of raising awareness of the threats faced by animals, plants and habitats–does that make them a ‘sustainable brand’?
+To put this into perspective, Shell was a long-time sponsor of the Wildlife Photographer of the Year competition and exhibition.
+Their aim was to raise awareness of the threats faced by animals, plants and habitats.
+Does that make them a ‘sustainable brand’?

 When brands highlight social or environmental problems, that’s a great service to society.
-But it’s also a bit dodgy if it’s the company’s main marketing strategy – especially if they practice the same behaviour they preach against.
-If they implement a few ‘green’ policies, that’s always welcome, but their overall eco-record has to be considered too.
+But it’s also a bit dodgy if it’s the company’s main marketing strategy.
+Especially if they (quietly) practice the same behaviour they preach against!
+Sure, if they implement a few ‘green’ policies, that’s always welcome.
+But their overall eco-record has to be considered too.

 It’s a hugely popular brand that’s readily available around the world.
 But Korres claims of being a ‘natural’ brand is based on half truths.
 Once owned by chemical giant Johnson & Johnson (makers of carcinogenic talcum powder), the brand was bought out by a a Morgan Stanley-backed private equity firm and a Chinese cosmetics distributor, paving the way for expansion into China according to WWD.